Bayesian polarization calibration and imaging in very long baseline interferometry: Introduction

-However, the similarity approximation in \texttt{LPCAL} is not valid for sources with complex polarization structure \citep{Cotton_1993}.
-Furthermore, multi-source calibration is not directly supported \citep[see][for an example of a multi-source method with \texttt{LPCAL}.]{Lister_2005} and D-terms are considered both static in time and frequency for each intermediate frequency (IF) as default in \texttt{LPCAL}.
-Recently, the new \texttt{CLEAN}-based polarization calibration software packages \texttt{GPCAL} \citep{Park_2021_GPCAL} and \texttt{PolSolve} \citep{Martividal_2021_PolSolve} are able to employ reconstructed Stokes Q and U images as priors in leakage calibration, a technique called polarization self-calibration.
-These software support multi-source models to increase parallactic angle coverage, and are able to solve for D-terms that vary with time and frequency.
+However, the similarity approximation in \texttt{LPCAL} is not valid for sources with a complex polarization structure \citep{Cotton_1993}.
+Furthermore, multisource calibration is not directly supported \citep[see][for an example of a multisource method with \texttt{LPCAL}.]{Lister_2005} and D-terms are considered static in time and frequency for each intermediate frequency (IF) by default in \texttt{LPCAL}.
+Recently, the new \texttt{CLEAN}-based polarization calibration software packages \texttt{GPCAL} \citep{Park_2021_GPCAL} and \texttt{PolSolve} \citep{Martividal_2021_PolSolve} have been able to employ reconstructed Stokes Q and U images as priors in leakage calibration, a technique called polarization self-calibration.
+These software support multisource models to increase parallactic angle coverage, and are able to solve for D-terms that vary with time and frequency.